 If selected, students will be enrolled in the Endorsed Program, and it will appear as a course on the students' timetable.
-Completion of the program requirements will count towards achievement of WACE (West Australian Certificate of Education).
+Completion of the program requirements will count towards achievement of WACE.

 Students are still able to select from our suite of Health and Physical Education courses including Physical Education Studies, Outdoor Education and Health Studies.